dotnet/docs/docs/core/project-sdk/msbuild-props.md

 ### PackageValidationBaselineName

 The `PackageValidationBaselineName` property specifies the name of the baseline package to validate the current package against.
+If unspecified, the `PackageId` value is used.

-### PackageValidationBaselinePath
+### PackageValidationBaselineVersion

-The `PackageValidationBaselinePath` property specifies the path to a baseline package to validate the current package against.
+The `PackageValidationBaselineVersion` property specifies the version of the baseline package to validate the current package against.

 ### PackageValidationReferencePath